 Probably the biggest hurdle to assessing fox-cat interactions is that both species are nocturnal, which means that encounters are rarely observed and the first the owner knows of the confrontation is when they find the body the following morning.
 This leads to a certain amount of conjecture, not least because it can be very difficult, sometimes impossible, to separate the wounds made by a fox from those made by dog.

-It is often assumed that a fox is responsible because one (or several) has been seen in the area and no dogs have ever been seen in the garden.
-Nonetheless, in 2017 the annual survey by the Dogs Trust’s found just over 66,200 strays were taken in by local authorities in Britain between April 2016 and March 2017.
+It is often assumed that a fox is responsible because one (or several) has been seen in the area and no dogs have ever been seen in the garden, but we've had 'foreign' dogs in our garden without their neighbours' knowledge and, as we've seen, there is a significant stray dog population in Britain.
 There have been several incidents where a fox was believed to have killed a cat that have made the papers and most follow the same line: residents are woken by what they describe as a cat fight and, in some cases, a fox is seen at some point during the night.
 Recently, I came across the case of a veterinary nurse from Manchester who regularly has foxes visiting her garden that emphasizes the difficulty in being sure.
 The following is parts of her original account, reproduced here with her permission:

 “At 8.00 this morning [23rd January 2011], we let our cat out (he is a lazy, diabetic cat, with no interest in birds or other wildlife.
 He lives for his meal times and does not venture out of our garden, so does not leave his business in other gardens).
 I went upstairs and at 8.30 my daughter came up screaming that he was being attacked by 2 dogs in our garden.
 We ran downstairs to find 2 terrier type dogs - one had him by the throat, the other by the back legs.
 When I ran out, they tried to carry him off, but I managed to get him.